On a Clear Day You Can See Forever: Synopsis

 Quirky Daisy Gamble sees herself as an unremarkable person and has low self-esteem, even though she can (1) make plants grow remarkably, (2) predict when a telephone will ring or someone will drop in, and (3) tell where to find an object that someone else is looking for.
 Her current problem, though, is her nasty smoking habit, which will interfere with the chances of her fiancé, Warren, for a job with great benefits.
 She seeks help from a psychiatrist, Dr. Mark Bruckner, to stop smoking.
 When he hypnotizes her, she describes living a previous life in late 18th century England as "Melinda Wells", who died in her late twenties from circumstances beyond her control.
 Free spirited Melinda was in love with portrait painter Edward Moncrief.
 Mark keeps to himself what Daisy has revealed to him, and he tells her that she should not be ashamed of her ESP.

 At their next session, Daisy, under hypnosis, relates scenes from the salacious London Hellrakers' Club where Melinda met Edward.
-Melinda and Edward eventually marry, but the painter is unfaithful to her, making love to his subjects.
+Melinda and Edward eventually marry, but the painter is unfaithful to her, having sex with his subjects.
 Mark finds himself falling for "Melinda" and becomes convinced that Daisy is really the reincarnation of Melinda.
 Melinda finally leaves Edward and sets sail for America, but the ship never reaches Boston.
 Before Mark can save Melinda from shipwreck, Daisy wakes up.